 The Myotonic Dystrophy Foundation supports scientific investigations to enhance the quality of life of people living with myotonic dystrophy and advance research focused on finding treatments and a cure for this disease.
 As a part of this effort, the Foundation offers a number of funding opportunities for DM researchers.
 Visit this page regularly or subscribe to the DM Research News to stay current on funding opportunities from MDF and the Wyck Foundation.

-MDF Grant Awards
+MDF Grant Projects and Awards

 Grantwriting Training for Researchers